Daniel Korski: Daisy Goodwin makes formal complaint

 Mr Korski denies her allegations and says he is still in the race to become the Conservatives' mayoral candidate.

-Ms Goodwin said: "I didn't think to report it then because I felt, 'Well, this is part of the rough and tumble of daily life, and I feel now when I speak out most people believe me."
+Ms Goodwin, 61, said: "I didn't think to report it then because I felt, 'Well, this is part of the rough and tumble of daily life, and I feel now when I speak out most people believe me."

 She said she believed attitudes to sexual assault had "completely changed" in the decade since her encounter with Mr Korski.

-The writer and TV producer explained that she initially faced difficulty trying to make her formal complaint to the Cabinet Office on Tuesday, struggling to contact the office on the phone.
+The writer and TV producer explained that she faced difficulty trying to make her formal complaint to the Cabinet Office on Tuesday, struggling to get 10 Downing Street's switchboard to put her through to anyone on the phone.

-She said she had not, however, complained to the Conservative Party but said she felt "entirely justified" in naming Mr Korski due to his mayoral ambitions.
+She said she had not complained to the Conservative Party but was happy to do so, and that she felt "entirely justified" in naming Mr Korski, 46, due to his mayoral ambitions.

 In her article in the Times, Ms Goodwin said that Mr Korski - then a special adviser at 10 Downing Street - put his hand on her breast.